 Persuasive Writing Characteristics

-– Clear and Convincing Arguments
+– Clear and convincing arguments

-– Emotional Appeal
+– Emotional appeal

-– Credibility and Authority
+– Credibility and authority

-Descriptive writing
+3. Descriptive writing

-It employs a plethora of sensory details, such as sight, sound, touch, taste, and smell, to create a multisensory experience.
-Descriptive writing goes beyond mere observation, delving into the realm of emotions and impressions.
+It employs a plethora of sensory details, such as sight, sound, touch, taste, and smell, to create a multi-sensory experience.

-It uses figurative language, similes, and metaphors to evoke specific images and moods.
 By employing a rich vocabulary and careful selection of words, descriptive writing brings scenes and characters to life, immersing readers in a captivating and tangible world.
 It captures the essence of a moment, allowing readers to experience it vicariously through the power of words.

 Descriptive Writing Examples